binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Exit interviews are also an excellent opportunity to get feedback about what the organisation could be doing better.
 Don't miss this opportunity.

-Make peace with the departing worker.
+The organisation needs to make peace with the departing worker.
 Get on their good side if not already.
 This can help to short circuit possible malicious activity once the worker has left.
 It also shows existing workers that the organisation is open enough to receive and hopefully act on any useful feedback, which is often more likely to be honest with a leaving worker than existing staff.

 ### Weak Password Strategies {#people-countermeasures-weak-password-strategies}
 ![](images/ThreatTags/PreventionEASY.png)